 Are they really needed anyways?

-More often then not, our workouts and Junior’s practices are far too short and lack the intensity needed to require a “refueling”.
+More often than not, our workouts and Junior’s practices are far too short and lack the intensity needed to require a “refueling”.
 Keep in mind these sports drinks were originally created for the use of a professional football team.
 In other words, if you are not a high endurance athlete exercising at extreme levels for over an hour, you are not in need of a “refueling”.
-Water is a better option.
+Water is a better option!

 Good old high-quality H2O lacks the sugar, calories, artificial colors and flavors that sports drinks contain.
 An average bottle of a famous brand sports drink contains about 150 calories and up to 34 grams of sugar.
 It takes quite a workout to burn that all off, not the kind that Junior is receiving at little league practice.